mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 > brb i gotta go act in the interests of the commonwealth of australia some more

 ---

-So now, my friend, having seen this Instagram post by Tony Abbott, was sending it to me because, uhhhhh

-### Disclaimer

 Of course, my friend wasn't _actually_ asking me to hack the former Prime Minister.